Assignment 2 File System

 bindings?
 Recall that you must uphold Rust’s data race guarantees in any

-code.
+unsafe code.
 Are your binding thread-safe as required?
 Why or why not?

 Hint: They probably are!
 (If not, they should be.)
 What makes them so?